wet-boew/wet-boew-documentation/research/2018-12-long-documents.md

 ### Environmental scan

-* CIC have went to a three year project for internal long documents
+* CIC have went through a three year project to produce guidelines for internal long documents
 * Research other GC non-GC approachs

 ### Solution component